rinimk/Machine-Learning-Project-DryBean/README.md

 Feature selection is done using SelectKBest Method.Based on the feature score out of 16 features only 15 are selected **Model Building**
 In this project 5 training models were used for performance evaluation.
 The models are:Logistic Regression,Support Vector Classifier,Decision Tree Classifier,Random Forest,Gradient Boosting
+After Model Evaluation using metrics such as Accuracy, Precision, Recall, and F1 Score, the Support Vector Classifier emerged as the best-performing model based on its highest accuracy score.